 He had the privilege of taking jazz workshops with Frank Mantooth, Don Thompson and even bought Doug Riley's L100 and studied jazz briefly at Humber College.

-He has recorded with Double Juno award winner Derek Miller, opened for Shania Twain, The Black Crowes with Stone River in front of 20,000 people, the currently unpopular Bill Cosby and Aaron Lines to name but a few.
+As a professional musician, he has recorded with Double Juno award winner Derek Miller, opened for Shania Twain, The Black Crowes with Stone River in front of 20,000 people, the currently unpopular Bill Cosby and Aaron Lines to name but a few.

 Bob is a professional musician who can't remember the last time he paid to stay in a hotel room.